Amos Ekhalie

-Amos Ekhalie (born 8 July 1988) is a retired Kenyan footballer who played as a midfielder.
+Amos Ekhalie (born 8 July 1988) is a Kenyan footballer who plays as a midfielder for IFK Mora FK in Sweden division 4.
 He also holds Finnish citizenship.

 Career

 Club career

 Ekhalie made his debut for Kenya in a friendly 1–0 win over.
 He scored the winning goal and Victor Wanyama got the assist Liberia on 15 November 2016.